samwel-mongare/Leaderboard/README.md

 # Leaderboard: Setup Project

-> This is the second milestone of the Leaderboard project with the skeleton of the project.
+> This is the second milestone of the Leaderboard project with the leaderboard api added to the project.

 ## Project screenshot